hemani-gajjar/Topify/readme.md

 1. Authentication using Spotify Account with required permissions from the user.<br/>
 2. View top tracks with the following details (based on the chosen time duration from the options "last month", "last 6 months" and "all time"):

-   1. Full Title of the track
+   - Full Title of the track
-   2. First Artist of the track
+   - First Artist of the track
-   3. Type of the track (Single / Part of an Album)
+   - Type of the track (Single / Part of an Album)
-   4. Album Name (If the track is part of an Album)
+   - Album Name (If the track is part of an Album)
-   5. Track No. in the Album
+   - Track No. in the Album
-   6. Popularity on Spotify (Out of 100)
+   - Popularity on Spotify (Out of 100)
-   7. Release Date
+   - Release Date

 3. View top artists with the following details (based on the chosen time duration from the options "last month", "last 6 months" and "all time"):

-   1. Full name of the artist
+   - Full name of the artist
-   2. Artist Genres
+   - Artist Genres
-   3. Popularity on Spotify (Out of 100)
+   - Popularity on Spotify (Out of 100)

 4. Expand / Collapse the number of top tracks and artists.<br/>
 5. View your most unique tracks and artists on Spotify (Tracks and Artists that have listedn to having the lesser popularity on Spotify)
 6. Discover music based on your taste:

-- Generate a plylist of recommended tracks based on a random mix of your top artists
+- Generate a playlist of recommended tracks based on a random mix of your top artists
 - Refresh the artists list to choose from the combinations

 ## Demonstration video